 Last summer I started drafting a pants pattern to embody all my Neapolitan style dreams: think inseam pockets, loose but not too loose silhouette, two pleats, cuffed hem, high waist.
 Blogs such as Die, Workwear! only enabled this obsession, which unfortunately I had to put in the back burner due to having to do other pesky things such as…uhm…finish a PhD and stuff.
 In particular, I wanted to sew something which would be versatile enough as a pattern to work for as odd trousers (aka trousers that don’t have a matching jacket) and in a suit.
 This is not obvious, as not all shapes go with my now TnT single breasted blazer patter.

-A couple of months ago, however, I came across the Viki Sews Adelina.
+A couple of months ago, however, I came across the Viki Sews Adeline.
 Viki Sews is a trend-based Russian pattern company which is now starting to release patterns in English too.
 I’ve made several of their patterns and I have to say they are very high quality, with clear photographs (so no Russian required, though one issue is that the PDFs come with no selectable text so copy-pasting for translation is not an option).
 Each pattern also comes with a booklet explaining fit alterations.
-The Adelina really struck me as they had all the components I was looking for an for the equivalent of 220 yen…I mean…
+The Adeline really struck me as they had all the components I was looking for an for the equivalent of 220 yen…I mean…

 I liked this pattern so much I made it three times already, twice as part of suits, and now as odd trousers as well.